Skip to main content

 In the context of TRI, a “release” of a chemical generally refers to a chemical that is emitted to the air, discharged to water, or disposed of in some type of land disposal unit.
 Most TRI releases happen during routine production operations at facilities.
 To learn more about what EPA is doing to help limit the release of toxic chemicals into the environment, see the EPA laws and regulations webpage.

 ReleasesAny spilling, leaking, pumping, pouring, emitting, emptying, discharging, injecting, escaping, leaching, dumping, or disposing into the environment (including the abandonment or discarding of barrels, containers, and other closed receptacles) of any toxic chemical.
 [42 U.S.C. §11049 (8)] [40 CFR § 372.3] or disposalAny underground injection, placement in landfills/surface impoundments, land treatment, or other intentional land disposal.
-[40 CFR § 372.3] of chemical waste into the environment occurs in several ways.
-Facilities may release chemical waste directly into the air or water or dispose of it on land, or ship (transfer) wastes that contain Toxics Release Inventory (TRI) chemicals to an off-site location for disposal.
-Release and disposal practices are subject to a variety of regulatory requirements and restrictions designed to minimize potential exposure or harm to human health and the environment.
+[40 CFR § 372.3] of Toxics Release Inventory (TRI) chemicals into the environment occurs in several ways.
+Facilities may release chemical waste directly into the air or water or dispose of it to land.
+Some facilities also transfer waste that contains TRI chemicals to off-site locations for disposal.
+Facilities releasing or disposing of TRI chemical waste must comply with a variety of regulatory requirements and restrictions that are designed to help protect human health and the environment.

-Facilities are required to report the quantities of TRI-listed chemicals they release into the environment.
-Evaluating these release data helps to:
+Facilities must report the quantities of TRI-listed chemicals they release into the environment.
+Analyzing these release data along with data from other sources helps to:

-• better understand potential risks chemical releases may pose, and
+• Better understand health impacts chemical releases may pose.

-It is important, however, to understand that the quantity of releases is not necessarily an indicator of health impacts posed by the chemicals.
-Potential risks to human health from releases of TRI chemicals are determined by many factors, as discussed in the section Hazard and Potential Risk of TRI Chemicals section.
+It is important to understand that the quantity of chemical releases alone is not necessarily an indicator of human health outcomes or environmental impacts.
+Other important factors that contribute to potential harm and risks from releases of chemicals are discussed in the Potential Risks from TRI Chemicals section.

-Use the interactive chart below to explore the 2020 TRI chemical releases by industry sector, chemical, or state/territory.
-Visit the full TRI National Analysis data visualization dashboard to explore even more information about releases of chemicals.
+Use the chart below to explore the 2022 TRI chemical releases by industry sector, chemical, or state/territory.
+Visit the full TRI National Analysis data visualization dashboard to explore even more information about releases of TRI chemicals.

-• Air releases decreased 34% from 2011 to 2020, driven by reduced air emissions from electric utilities.
+• Air releases decreased 26% in the last 10 years, driven by reductions from electric utilities.

-As with any dataset, there are several factors to consider when using the TRI data.
-Key factors associated with data used in the National Analysis are summarized in the Introduction.
+As with any dataset, there are many factors to consider when using TRI data.
+Find a summary of key factors associated with the data used in the National Analysis in the Introduction.
 For more information see Factors to Consider When Using Toxics Release Inventory Data.

 Previous Next